socielo/blackjack/README.md

  - All rules are applicable to the dealer as well

- User interface built for Unix/Linux, but still works for windows.
+ User interface built for Unix/Linux, but still works for Windows machines.